hakandundar34coding/system-monitoring-center/README.md

 - Interactive charts for querying performance data on any point
 - Option for showing processes as tree or list
 - Language support:
-    - Brazilian Portuguese, Czech, English, Polish, Russian, Turkish
+    - Brazilian Portuguese, Czech, English, Hungarian, Polish, Russian, Turkish
     - More languages will be added if translations are provided by contributors
 - Optimized for low CPU usage and fast start
 - Shows notification if update is available on PyPI (disabled by default)